 1) Winnetka (New Trier) 19

-More on Eugene Payton and other track stars from our good friend Erik Griffin:
+More on Eugene Payton and other track stars from Erik Griffin:

 “Mr. Payton continued his standout track career at SIU-Carbondale, then known as Southern Illinois Teacher’s College, from 1935 to 1938.
 Payton was the track team’s leading scorer as a freshman and sophomore (there was no mention of who led the team his final two years) according to Saluki Sports History written by Fred Huff.
 Payton concluded his career as the school’s record holder in the low hurdles and the 100 yard dash.
 Mr. Payton was honored for his accomplishments by being selected as a charter member of the Saluki Sports Hall of Fame in 1978.